 “It is no surprise to me that hating Jews is something that those on the far left advocate, those on the far right advocate, and the Islamist theocrats advocate.
 It’s the one form of racism that can bring the triple threat to liberal democratic values together.”

-Majid Nawaz Founder of the Quilliam Foundation
+Maajid Nawaz - Founding Chairman of the Quilliam Foundation

 “If Islamist antisemitism is wholly confronted by modern anti-Islamist Islamic reformers, I believe it can be marginalized and ultimately defeated ending a force which can ultimately have sway upon a quarter of the world’s population.”